l-hartman/ogl/README.md

 # ogl

-Boilerplate code for Modern OpenGL using GLFW as an API for window frames and glad to as a library extension loader.
+Boilerplate code for Modern OpenGL using GLFW as an API for window frames and glad as a library extension loader.

 ## Setup GLFW3